The Firefighter Aptitude Test – FACT (OFAI), CPS, NFST, OS (Gledhill Shaw)

 All cell phones must be turned off and jackets and hats placed underneath your chair prior to the testing start.

-What Types of Problems Can I Expect On The Firefighter Aptitude Test?
+What Types of Questions Are On The Firefighter Aptitude Test?

 Listed below are the types of questions you might encounter on your firefighter aptitude test.